Amanita Muscaria & Muscimol: Research & Studies

 The Research Landscape

-Interest in Amanita has grown sharply in recent years.
+Interest in Amanita has been steadily growing over the past few years.
 Google searches rose 114% between 2022 and 2023 alone.
-With that interest has come a wave of new research: a 2023 systematic review covering 22 studies found muscimol effective at reducing neuropathic pain with effects appearing within 15 minutes.
-A 2023 paper in Frontiers in Pharmacology examined Amanita extract’s effect on human brain immune cells for the first time.
-A 2024 animal study found muscimol reduced anxiety and depression-related behaviors in specific brain regions.
-The research is pointing somewhere meaningful and I am confident that the research will only continue to grow in size and quality.
+With that interest has come a wave of new research: a 2023 systematic review covering 22 studies found muscimol effective at reducing neuropathic pain with effects appearing within 15 minutes, a 2023 paper in Frontiers in Pharmacology examined Amanita extract’s effect on human brain immune cells for the first time and a 2024 animal study found muscimol reduced anxiety and depression-related behaviors.
+The research is pointing somewhere meaningful and I am confident that research will only continue to grow in size and quality over the coming years.

 Study Library